AdamT20054/GasWatch/README.md

 ## Usage

-Once the bot is running and you have invited it to your server, you can use
+Once the bot is running, and you have invited it to your server, you can use

 ```sh
 {prefix}gasvalue {value}